Serena-Dong/to-do-List-app/README.md

 - 📝 Add New Tasks: Easily add new tasks to your to-do list.
 - ✏️ Edit Tasks: Update task details or descriptions.
 - ✔️ Mark as Complete: Mark tasks as completed when finished.
-- 🗑️ Delete Tasks: Remove tasks from your to-do list
+- 🗑️ Delete Tasks: Remove tasks from your to-do list.

 ## 🛠️ Technologies Used